OSU-STARLAB/LeaPformer/pytorch-lra/README.md

 # Adapted Use

 This repository was adapted for validating LeaPformers.
 We thank the team behind Skyformers for their work on this PyTorch-based LRA implementation and we ask that anyone who uses this adapted version of the repo consider citing their work as well.
+Example scripts to get LeaPformers working here can be found in `src/scripts` and should require only minor modifications.

 ## Skyformer